Search Results - "species"

 7. 127

-Distribución de insectos necrófagos bajo un gradiente altitudinal en el monumento nacional “Cerro de la Silla”, Guadalupe, Nuevo León. por Esquivel Alfaro, Teresa Imelda
+Distribución de insectos necrófagos bajo un gradiente altitudinal en el monumento nacional “Cerro de la Silla”, Guadalupe, Nuevo León. by Esquivel Alfaro, Teresa Imelda

 “…March, April, May and June were the months with temperatures between 34 to 36or C, density of species that was obtained was of 1731 organisms, in July were not carried out in collections because of Hurricane Alex, in January, February and December temperatures fell from 8 up to 0or C being February the month that more moisture present, vegetation cover almost he was not and the density of species was 135 species, Megaselia scalaris was species which arose in greater quantity and in all the months of the year, as did Sarcophaga haemorrhoidalis, Fannia scalaris and Musca domestica, although to a lesser extent. …”